shubhamsondhi/pythonScraping/README.md

 # pythonScraping

+## Introduction
-Get all the data about rented rooms.
+Get all the data about rented rooms on Kijiji.

-This project was generated with Python
+This project was generated with Python.

+## Dependancy File
+./pythonDep.txt

 ## Development server

-Run `server.py` for a dev server.
+Run `app.py` for a dev server.
 Navigate to `http://localhost:5001/`.

 ## PY Packages
  re